Liam-Weitzel/Off-Grid-CCTV/backend/ai/study.md

 The F1 score is simply a harmonic mean of precision and recall, allowing us to combine precision and recall into a 'score'.
 $$ F1 = 2 * ((Precision + Recall) / (Precision * Recall)) $$

-Before analyzing the results, it is important to note that not all results are shown in the present paper's 'results' section.
-For a complete breakdown of the results see the supplementary data section.
-Regardless, a selection of representative results has been assembled and will be reviewed in the interest of brevity instead.
+Before analyzing the results, it is important to note that not all results are shown in the present paper.
+For a complete breakdown of the results see the supplementary data.
+A selection of representative results has been assembled and will be reviewed in the interest of brevity instead.

+\newpage

 ### Best performing final model comparison

-A comparison of the best models trained on the Doumo dataset.
+A comparison of the best models trained on the Doumo dataset:
 ![](./saved_runs/train34/F1_curve.png){width=50%}
 ![](./saved_runs/fasterrcnn_resnet50_fpn_True_150_-data-duomo-valid-images_f1_over_confidence.png){width=50%}
-Figure 552. \hfill Figure 120.
+a. \hfill b.

 ![](./saved_runs/maskrcnn_resnet50_fpn_True_150_-data-duomo-valid-images_f1_over_confidence.png){width=50%}
 ![](./saved_runs/retinanet_resnet50_fpn_True_150_-data-duomo-valid-images_f1_over_confidence.png){width=50%}
-Figure 260. \hfill Figure 340.
+c. \hfill d.

+\begin{center}
-Figure 552 depicts the F1 over confidence graph for the pre-trained and hyperparameter-tuned yolov8n model trained on the Duomo dataset for 150 epochs.
+Figure 1.
+F1 over confidence graph for the pre-trained and hyperparameter-tuned a) Yolov8n, b) Faster-RCNN, c) Masked-RCNN, and d) Retinanet models trained for 150 epochs on the Duomo dataset.
-Figure 120 depicts the F1 over confidence graph for the pre-trained Faster-RCNN model trained on the Duomo dataset for 150 epochs.
+\end{center}

-Figure 260 depicts the F1 over confidence graph for the pre-trained Masked-RCNN model trained on the Duomo dataset for 150 epochs.
+Figure 1 indicates that the models trained using the Masked-RCNN (c) and Faster-RCNN (b) architectures undoubtedly outpreformed the models trained using the Retinanet (d) and Yolov8n (a) architectures on the Duomo dataset.

-Figure 340 depicts the F1 over confidence graph for the pre-trained Retinanet model trained on the Duomo dataset for 150 epochs.
+\newpage

-A comparison of the best models trained on the Hadji Dimitar Square dataset.
+A comparison of the best models trained on the Hadji Dimitar Square dataset:
 ![](./saved_runs/train37/F1_curve.png){width=50%}
 ![](./saved_runs/fasterrcnn_resnet50_fpn_True_150_-data-hadji_dimitar_square-valid-images_f1_over_confidence.png){width=50%}
-Figure 570. \hfill Figure 124.
+a. \hfill b.

 ![](./saved_runs/maskrcnn_resnet50_fpn_True_150_-data-hadji_dimitar_square-valid-images_f1_over_confidence.png){width=50%}
 ![](./saved_runs/retinanet_resnet50_fpn_True_150_-data-hadji_dimitar_square-valid-images_f1_over_confidence.png){width=50%}
-Figure 264. \hfill Figure 344.
+c. \hfill d.

+\begin{center}
-Figure 570 depicts the F1 over confidence graph for the pre-trained and hyperparameter-tuned yolov8n model trained on the Hadji Dimitar Square dataset for 150 epochs.
+Figure 2.
+F1 over confidence graph for the pre-trained and hyperparameter-tuned a) Yolov8n, b) Faster-RCNN, c) Masked-RCNN, and d) Retinanet models trained for 150 epochs on the Hadji Dimitar Square dataset.
-Figure 124 depicts the F1 over confidence graph for the pre-trained Faster-RCNN model trained on the Hadji Dimitar Square dataset for 150 epochs.
+\end{center}

-Figure 264 depicts the F1 over confidence graph for the pre-trained Masked-RCNN model trained on the Hadji Dimitar Square dataset for 150 epochs.
+Figure 2 further supports the observations made from figure 1.
+Models trained using the Masked-RCNN (c) and Faster-RCNN (b) architectures again clearly outpreformed the models trained using the Retinanet (d) and Yolov8n (a) architectures on the Hadji Dimitar Square dataset.

-Figure 344 depicts the F1 over confidence graph for the pre-trained Retinanet model trained on the Hadji Dimitar Square dataset for 150 epochs.
+\newpage

 ### Effect of hyper-parameter tuning

-A comparison of hyperparameter tuned model against a non-hyperparameter tuned model trained on the Hadji Dimitar Square dataset.
+A comparison of a hyperparameter tuned model against a non-hyperparameter tuned model trained on the Hadji Dimitar Square dataset:
 ![](./saved_runs/train37/F1_curve.png){width=50%}
 ![](./saved_runs/train6/F1_curve.png){width=50%}
-Figure 570. \hfill Figure 390.
+a. \hfill b.

+\begin{center}
-Figure 570 depicts the F1 over confidence graph for the pre-trained and hyperparameter-tuned yolov8n model trained on the Hadji Dimitar Square dataset for 150 epochs.
-Instead, Figure 390 depicts the F1 over confidence graph for the pre-trained but not hyperparameter-tuned yolov8n model trained on the Hadji Dimitar Square dataset for 150 epochs.
+Figure 3.
+F1 over confidence graph for the a) hyperparameter tuned, and b) non-hyperparmeter-tuned Yolov8n model trained for 150 epochs on the Hadji Dimitar Square dataset.
+\end{center}

+Figure 3 indicates that the hyperparameter tuned model expressed a slight performance increase over its non-hyperparameter tuned counterpart.

-A comparison of hyperparameter tuned model against a non-hyperparameter tuned model trained on the Keskväljak dataset.
+A comparison of a hyperparameter tuned model against a non-hyperparameter tuned model trained on the Keskväljak dataset:
 ![](./saved_runs/train40/F1_curve.png){width=50%}
 ![](./saved_runs/train9/F1_curve.png){width=50%}
-Figure 588. \hfill Figure 408.
+a. \hfill b.

+\begin{center}
-Figure 588 depicts the F1 over confidence graph for the pre-trained and hyperparameter-tuned yolov8n model trained on the Keskväljak dataset for 150 epochs.
-Instead, Figure 408 depicts the F1 over confidence graph for the pre-trained but not hyperparameter-tuned yolov8n model trained on the Keskväljak dataset for 150 epochs.
+Figure 4.
+F1 over confidence graph for the a) hyperparameter tuned, and b) non-hyperparmeter-tuned Yolov8n model trained for 150 epochs on the Keskväljak dataset.
+\end{center}

+Figure 4, contrarily to figure 3 indicates that the hyperparameter tuned model expressed a slight performance decrease over its non-hyperparameter tuned counterpart.
+Through further analysis of the supplementary data, the conclusion is derived that the effect of hyperparameter tuning on a models performance on the tested datasets is unpredictable.

+\newpage

 ### Effect of pre-training

-Comparing the peformance of a Yolov8n pre-trained model against a Yolov8n non-pre-trained model that were both trained on the Doumo dataset for 150 epochs.
+Comparing the peformance of a Yolov8n pre-trained model against a Yolov8n non-pre-trained model that were both trained on the Doumo dataset for 150 epochs:
 ![](./saved_runs/train19/F1_curve.png){width=50%}
 ![](./saved_runs/train3/F1_curve.png){width=50%}
-Figure 462. \hfill Figure 372.
+a. \hfill b.

+\begin{center}
-Figure 372 depicts the F1 over confidence graph for the pre-trained yolov8n model trained on the Doumo dataset for 150 epochs.
-Instead, Figure 462 depicts the F1 over confidence graph for the non-pre-trained yolov8n model trained on the Doumo dataset for 150 epochs.
+Figure 5.
+F1 over confidence graph for the a) pre-trained, and b) non pre-trained Yolov8n model trained for 150 epochs on the Doumo dataset.
+\end{center}

+A negligable effect of pre-training can be observed from figure 5.
+The pre-trained model peformed slightly better than the non pre-trained model on the Duomo dataset.

-Comparing the peformance of a Faster-RCNN pre-trained model against a Faster-RCNN non-pre-trained model that were both trained on the Keskväljak dataset for 150 epochs.
+Comparing the peformance of a Faster-RCNN pre-trained model against a Faster-RCNN non pre-trained model that were both trained on the Keskväljak dataset for 150 epochs:
 ![](./saved_runs/fasterrcnn_resnet50_fpn_False_150_-data-keskvaljak-valid-images_f1_over_confidence.png){width=50%}
 ![](./saved_runs/fasterrcnn_resnet50_fpn_True_150_-data-keskvaljak-valid-images_f1_over_confidence.png){width=50%}
-Figure 48. \hfill Figure 128.
+a. \hfill b.

+\begin{center}
-Figure 128 depicts the f1 over confidence graph for the pre-trained Faster-RCNN model trained on the Keskväljak dataset for 150 epochs.
-Instead, figure 48 depicts the f1 over confidence graph for the non-pre-trained Faster-RCNN model trained on the Keskväljak dataset for 150 epochs.
+Figure 6.
+F1 over confidence graph for the a) pre-trained, and b) non pre-trained Faster-RCNN model trained for 150 epochs on the Keskväljak dataset.
+\end{center}

+Similarly to figure 5, figure 6 indicates that models trained on the Keskväljak dataset express a negligable increase in performance when pre-trained.

-Comparing the peformance of a Yolov8n pre-trained model against a Yolov8n non-pre-trained model that were both trained on the Keskväljak dataset for 150 epochs.
+Comparing the peformance of a Yolov8n pre-trained model against a Yolov8n non-pre-trained model that were both trained on the Keskväljak dataset for 150 epochs:
 ![](./saved_runs/train25/F1_curve.png){width=50%}
 ![](./saved_runs/train9/F1_curve.png){width=50%}
-Figure 498. \hfill Figure 408.
+a. \hfill b.

+\begin{center}
-Figure 408 depicts the f1 over confidence graph for the pre-trained yolov8n model trained on the Keskväljak dataset for 150 epochs.
-Instead, figure 498 depicts the f1 over confidence graph for the non-pre-trained yolov8n model trained on the Keskväljak dataset for 150 epochs.
+Figure 7.
+F1 over confidence graph for the a) pre-trained, and b) non pre-trained Yolov8n model trained for 150 epochs on the Keskväljak dataset.
+\end{center}

+A very significant increase in performance is observed in figure 7, notably on the same dataset as figure 6, Keskväljak.
+Figure 6, and figure 7 only differ in the model architecture used, and a significant change was observed.
+This indicates that the effect of pre-training fluctuates dramatically based on the model architecture.

-Comparing the peformance of a Masked-RCNN pre-trained model against a Masked-RCNN non-pre-trained model that were both trained on the Keskväljak dataset for 150 epochs.
+Comparing the peformance of a Masked-RCNN pre-trained model against a Masked-RCNN non-pre-trained model that were both trained on the Keskväljak dataset for 150 epochs:
 ![](./saved_runs/maskrcnn_resnet50_fpn_False_150_-data-keskvaljak-valid-images_f1_over_confidence.png){width=50%}
 ![](./saved_runs/maskrcnn_resnet50_fpn_True_150_-data-keskvaljak-valid-images_f1_over_confidence.png){width=50%}
-Figure 188. \hfill Figure 268.
+a. \hfill b.

+\begin{center}
-Figure 268 depicts the f1 over confidence graph for the pre-trained Masked-RCNN model trained on the Keskväljak dataset for 150 epochs.
-Instead, figure 188 depicts the f1 over confidence graph for the non-pre-trained Masked-RCNN model trained on the Keskväljak dataset for 150 epochs.
+Figure 8.
+F1 over confidence graph for the a) pre-trained, and b) non pre-trained Masked-RCNN model trained for 150 epochs on the Keskväljak dataset.
+\end{center}

+Figure 8 exhibits the same characteristics as figure 7, further supporting the observations made from figure 6 and 7.
+Again, only the model architecture used during training was varied between figure 6, 7, and 8.

+\newpage

 ### Effect of training on specialized data